cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 There are also important policy considerations, too, like how third party vendors, like Primo etc., implement privacy and security mechanisms.
 [DiVittorio and Gianelli (2021)][divittorio2021] discuss the issue of privacy and security issues with third party vendors.
 Overall, their findings highlight the lack of alignment between the values of librarians and the profit-based motives of vendors.
-It's important to note how unresponsive many vendors were to their requests to participate in data collection.
+It's important to note how unresponsive vendors were to their requests to participate in data collection.
 Remember that [SERU][serurp] has a section in its recommended practice dedicated to Confidentiality and Privacy.
 In case you work at a library that does not use SERU, this is how SERU can be useful to you.
 It can inform about the kinds of provisions that a library ought to have in a license if the default provisions a vendor proposes